Serious Fraud Solicitors Manchester: SFO Investigation Lawyers

 If you must go to court, we will provide you with the first class, quality representation that you and your business deserve.
 Feel reassured knowing you have the best possible legal team behind you.

 Legal fees can be an unexpected cost that you may struggle to afford, but legal aid can relieve financial stress during your case, leaving you to focus on what matters.
-Our solicitors can advise you on your eligibility and will guide you through the process of applying for legal aid, giving you the best chance of a successful application.
+Our Legal Aid Solicitors can advise you on your eligibility and will guide you through the process of applying for legal aid, giving you the best chance of a successful application.

 At Draycott Browne, we have long supported and will continue to support those of our clients who choose to fund their cases with Legal Aid.
 However, it is important to realise that Legal Aid funding places significant limitations on the level of support we are able to provide.

-By choosing to fund the legal services you require, you are guaranteeing the highest level of advice and representation from our top-class solicitors.
+By choosing to fund the legal services you require, you are guaranteeing the highest level of advice and representation from our private criminal defence solicitors.
 Private funding allows us to allocate additional resources within our team to work more creatively and extensively on your case.

 With private funding, we can deliver the best possible service, drawing on the full extent of our experienced team, ensuring that no stone is left unturned in building a detailed legal defence.